 The accompanying volume and complexity of paperwork, reporting, and regulations would push some practices to outsource their RCM, but Associated Physicians does nearly everything with its own employees.
 “We want to remain independent.
 Part of that independence is wanting to do as much inside as possible,” says Executive Director Terri Carufel-Wert, RN, MHA.

 The practice employs 11 back office personnel, including coders and billing and payment specialists.
-While that’s a substantial amount of overhead, Carufel-Wert and Business Operations Manager Margaret Wilkinson, CMC, say the team saves money by performing at a very high level.
+While that’s substantial overhead, Carufel-Wert and Business Operations Manager Margaret Wilkinson, CMC, say the team saves money by performing at a very high level.

-Employees are cross-trained on jobs so there’s no drop-off in performance when someone is absent.
+Employees are cross-trained on jobs so there’s no drop-off in performance during someone’s absence.
 The staff analyzes potential new practice offerings and equipment to determine if reimbursement will make them profitable.

 The practice is proactive with patients as well.
 Whenever possible, it obtains payment upfront and frequently has to educate patients about what their insurance covers and how much it pays.

 The hard work pays off.
-The average time between billing and reimbursement from payers and patients is 22 days, which Wilkinson says is much less than average.
+The average time between billing and reimbursement from payers and patients is 22 days, which Wilkinson says is much shorter than average.